Free Kitchen Hacks eBook

 However, the FDA does recommend against eating raw flour!
 So, what’s an extra couple minutes in the microwave or oven for your safety?

-Munching on uncooked flour can introduce unwanted tag-along bacteria, like the infamous E. Coli, into your culinary escapade.
-So, before you turn flour into the life of your no-bake brownie batter party, we’ve got a cool trick up our sleeves: the “heat treat.”
+Munching on uncooked flour can introduce unwanted bacteria, like the infamous E. Coli, into your culinary escapade.
+So, we’ve got a cool trick up our sleeves: the “heat treat.”

 Pro tip: The average shelf-life of all-purpose flour is about 8 months but freezing it can extend its life by another year and a half!
 Just store it in an airtight container and stick it in the freezer to avoid wasting it.

-We’ve got two awesome routes to choose from: the microwave speedway or the oven express.
+We’ve got two awesome routes to choose from: the microwave or the oven.

-Now, for the oven affair.
-Picture this: your flour on a spacious baking sheet, taking a warm nap on the bottom rack of your oven.
-Set the oven dial to a chill 300°F, and let your flour bask in the warmth for a quick 5-minute siesta.
+If you’d rather use the oven, add the flour to a baking sheet, and place it on the bottom rack of your oven.
+Set the oven dial to a chill 300°F, and let your flour bask in the warmth for a quick 5-minutes.

 Adding flour to a baking sheet to heat treat it in the oven